The Mimosa pudica plant is helpful for a wide range of health issues.

-This fern-like herb has a long history of use in Ayurveda, a holistic healing system that originated in India in ancient times.
+This fern-like plant has a long history of use in Ayurveda, a holistic healing system that originated in India in ancient times.
 (1)

 Ayurvedic practitioners have used Mimosa pudica for ailments from head to toe, like mood disorders and wound healing.

 Now, scientists are starting to confirm the benefits of Mimosa pudica for a wide range of health issues like parasites, depression, and diarrhea.

 This article reviews 10 potential health benefits of Mimosa pudica.
 All parts of the plant — including its seeds, leaves, stems, and roots — are traditionally used to support wellness.

 1. Powerful Gut Scrubber

 Mimosa pudica seeds are mucilaginous, meaning they swell when they come into contact with a liquid and form a gel.
 If you’ve ever soaked chia seeds in water, you’ve seen this type of swelling in action.
 (2)

 When you ingest Mimosa pudica seeds — such as in powdered form in capsules — a similar swelling happens in your digestive tract.
 The seeds become a sticky gel that can latch onto chemical toxins, heavy metals, parasites, and harmful bacteria.

 This gooey mass of Mimosa pudica seeds, toxins, and critters travels through your gut and is excreted in your stools.
 Good riddance, right?

 The mucilage in Mimosa pudica seeds also adds bulk to your stools, which aids elimination.
 It’s a type of soluble fiber, meaning it’s soluble in water.
 That’s why it’s able to soak up water and form a gel.
 (3)

 Your digestive tract lacks enzymes needed to break down mucilage and other types of fiber.
 Since it’s not digested, Mimosa pudica mucilage can travel all the way through your gut and do its cleansing work.
 (4)

 2. Kills Parasites

 You already know that Mimosa pudica seed can grab parasites in your gut and carry them out in your stools.
 But, that’s not all it does to put these critters out of commission.